 On the subject of apps on our phones, Tesla has one to control various functions of the Model 3.
 The Tesla App, which is available on the Google Play Store and Apple’s App Store, is actually an intuitive way to interact with the Model 3.
 Through it, you can remotely unlock or lock the vehicle and use it as a wireless key; control the interior’s cabin temperature; open the charging flap, boot, frunk and windows; check for the vehicle’s location; and initiate the Summon feature, a feature that is comprised within the £3,400 ‘Enhanced Autopilot’ package.

 In the UK and Europe, the Summon feature is rather limited where you’ll have to be approximately 1-2m away from the vehicle for it to operate; only the Forward and Reverse functions operate, too.
-This isn’t the automaker’s fault, but rather, UK and European law that requires motorists to be vigilant of their vehicle’s movements.
-So, unless you’re using this for a party trick, we can only see it being used in tight parking complexes; that is, if you are in a situation where you need to squeeze next to a wall.
+This isn’t the automaker’s fault, but rather, UK and European law requires motorists to be vigilant of their vehicle’s movements.
+So, unless you’re using this for a party trick, we can only see it being used in tight parking complexes; that is if you are in a situation where you need to squeeze next to a wall.
 In the US, however, you can summon the Model 3 from afar.